canonical/spread-images/README.md

 	- ubuntu-14.04-64:
         image: ubuntu-os-cloud/ubuntu-1404-lts

-To select the project, when it is provided in the image property, then it is used, oterwise computeengine will be used by default and if there is not match it will retry with these projects: "ubuntu-os-cloud", "centos-cloud", "debian-cloud", "opensuse-cloud", "freebsd-org-cloud-dev".
+To select the project, when it is provided in the image property, then it is used, oterwise snapd-spread will be used by default and if there is not match it will retry with these projects: "ubuntu-os-cloud", "centos-cloud", "debian-cloud", "opensuse-cloud", "freebsd-org-cloud-dev".

 To select the image, first it is considered exact matches on name, next is considered exact matches on family and otherwise use term matching.
 Terms matching method matches when all the single terms of the image name used in the spread.yaml are contained in the description of an image.
 See this example:

 	- ubuntu-16.04-64

-	will match by description with the following image on computeengine project:
+	will match by description with the following image on snapd-spread project:

 	name: ubuntu-1604-64-v20180628
 	family: ubuntu-1604-64